-The importance of this land further increased during the Medieval pilgrimages as it was the main thoroughfare, leading pilgrims from Northern Europe to Lucca and Rome.
+During the pilgrimages of the Middle Ages, this area became even more important as it was a main thoroughfare for pilgrims traveling from Northern Europe to Lucca and Rome.

 - Filetto, a characteristic medieval village with a still visible Byzantine fortification (6th-7th century).
 It is also possible to see first-hand how testaroli, a local specialty ‘pasta’, are made.
 Still today, following an age-old tradition, they are cooked in ancient cast iron pans.

 - Sorano and the Romanesque Church of Santo Stefano.